 The following topics provide a general description of the features that define security in OpenSearch.

-Encryption in transit encrypts data moving to, from, and within the cluster.
+In transit, Security encrypts data moving to, from, and within the cluster.
 OpenSearch uses the TLS protocol, which covers both client-to-node encryption (the REST layer) and node-to-node encryption (the transport layer).
 This combination of in-transit encryption helps ensure that both requests to OpenSearch and the movement of data among different nodes are safe from tampering.

 Authentication is used to validate the identity of users and works by verifying an end user’s credentials against a backend configuration.
 These credentials can be a simple name and password, a JSON web token, or a TLS certificate.
 Once the authentication domain extracts those credentials from a user’s request, it can check their validity against the authentication backend.